 Research Infrastructure Roles: Introduction

-It is rare that successful collaborations occur without a person, or group of people, taking on the work of structuring participants interactions, facilitating work, and supporting the impact of the project.
+Successful research and scientific collaborations rarely occur without individuals, or teams, taking on the work of structuring participants’ interactions, facilitating work, and supporting the impact of the project.
 These people may be either volunteers or paid, depending on a project’s funding, size, length, and number of organisations involved.

-People performing these types of roles come from varied backgrounds, but will often have some research experience, although not necessarily in the field they are now working in.
-Examples of role titles include: Community manager, project manager, research software engineer, reproducibility lead, research application manager, programme manager, administrator, or network coordinator.
+People performing these types of roles have varied professional experience and backgrounds, but will often have some research experience, although not necessarily in the field they are now working in.

 There are no prerequisites for this chapter.